Angry Video Game Nerd: Production

-James Rolfe's first two episodes were intended as "a joke", with no intentions of making them public.
-In May 2004, he created his first on-camera game reviews, utilizing insult commentary with exaggerated bewilderment to two games—Castlevania II: Simon's Quest and Dr. Jekyll and Mr. Hyde—which would later become the signature of the Nerd character.
+In May 2004, James Rolfe made the first two episodes, which were intended as "a little joke", with no intentions of making them public.
+Rolfe created his first on-camera game reviews, utilizing insult commentary with exaggerated bewilderment to two games—Castlevania II: Simon's Quest and Dr. Jekyll and Mr. Hyde—which would later become the signature of the Nerd character.
 At the time, the series was hastily titled Bad NES Games.
 Rolfe explained later in an interview for Daily News that the joke was just how upset one obsessive gamer could get over these games that were already 20 years old.
 Although the Dr. Jekyll and Mr. Hyde review was intended to be the last, Rolfe's friends, who enjoyed the previous "Bad NES Games" reviews, encouraged him to create another.
-Collaborative friend Mike Matei helped in producing and publishing the videos on Cinemassacre, and released outside of the website as "The Quickies" tape, part of a four VHS tape set called the "Cinemassacre Gold Collection".
+Collaborative friend Mike Matei begged Rolfe to make more videos and according to Matei "eventually he caved."
+Matei would later helped in producing and publishing the videos on Cinemassacre, Rolfe’s film production company.
+Rolfe previously released outside of the website as part of a four VHS tape set called the "Cinemassacre Gold Collection".

-In 2006, Rolfe began making the episodes available on YouTube.
+In 2006, Rolfe began making the episodes available on video streaming platform YouTube.
 Soon, Rolfe released a review of The Karate Kid game that was the first episode where Rolfe's character is introduced as "The Angry Nintendo Nerd".
 Naming these videos "The Angry Nintendo Nerd Trilogy", Rolfe posted them on Cinemassacre.
-The success of the show made Rolfe branch out into other gaming systems, and would later change the title into the Angry Video Game Nerd to prevent trademark issues with Nintendo.
-Rolfe diversified the reviews of platforms and products such as the Atari 2600, Super NES, Master System and Sega Genesis video game consoles, the Power Glove and U-Force peripherals, films such as The Wizard, and the Nintendo Power magazine.
-He would eventually branch out even further, reviewing games like Sonic '06 on the Xbox 360 and Big Rigs: Over the Road Racing on PC.
+Matei, suggested the videos the name "Angry Nintendo Nerd", which would later be change the title into the Angry Video Game Nerd to prevent trademark issues with Nintendo.
+Rolfe does almost all of the work for each episode.
+Rolfe diversified the reviews of platforms and products such as the Atari 2600, Super NES, Master System, and Sega Genesis video game consoles, the Power Glove, and the LaserScope peripherals, films such as The Wizard, and the Nintendo Power magazine.
+He would eventually branch out even further, reviewing games like Sonic '06 on the Xbox 360, and Big Rigs: Over the Road Racing on PC.